k0d3K/Inception/README.md

 Docker is a platform that enables you to package and run applications in isolated environments called containers.
 Each container contains everything needed to run a piece of software, including code, runtime, libraries, and system tools.
 This makes your application portable, consistent, and easy to deploy across different environments.

+### What is Docker Compose ?

+Docker Compose lets you run mutiple containers togethers using just one configuration file (docker-compose.yml) Without docker compose, you run containers manually with `docker run`, passing all options (ports, volumes, etc...) in the command line.
+It's repetitive and hard to manage.
+With docker compose, everything (images, volumes, networks, env variables) is described in one YAML file, and you start everything with one command, `docker-compose up`.

 ### Containers used in this project

 - **Nginx**: